 Currently there are three primary tools available here for practicing Checkers.
 The tactics puzzles should be fun and challenging.
 The opening explorer shows what openings the experts play and how well they do.
 And the game search lets you explore the database and analyse master level games.
 I want to add more extensive help files but in the mean time I'll try to answer any questions you post in the forum.

-That evaluation is the computers calculation of how good a move is for you.
+The evaluation is the computer's calculation of how good a move is for you.
 0's are draws, positive 100 is winning by a full checker, negative numbers are good for your opponent.
 Values above 1000 indicate the engine 'sees' a forced win to the end of the game.

 Clicking on the details button reveals the computer's best guess as to how play would continue from that point.
 Hopefully you'll see why the other defenses fail or why the other tries are not as good.
 Unfortunately in the case of 'database draws' the computer often doesn't give this principal variation and won't be as helpful.
 In that case look to the comments section.
 Maybe someone has already answered your question or you can be the first to ask, you're probably not alone in your confusion.

 This section is primarily useful after you come back from a game.
 Use the board to plug in the moves made by you and your opponent and watch the win rates on the right.

 If you made a move that few/no experts made it may be a mistake, especially if there are more popular moves.
 Try to remember the better move and play it next time.